 If you’ve made the first two acts good enough, and your audience is sufficiently entertained and invested to still be with you, the third act is where you’ve earned the right to pitch your product – as quickly, engagingly and clearly as you can.
 No one likes being sold to, but many people will tolerate a quick sales pitch if they feel they’ve had some entertainment value from the preceding acts.

-Here are two B2B marketing videos that use this three act structure to really good effect.
-They’re done by completely different companies and they’re for completely different products, but they’re remarkably similar in structure and approach.
+Here is a B2B marketing video that use this three act structure to really good effect.

 Noodle Live teaser video – by Noodle Live

-Both introduce a sympathetic main character (based, I’m sure, on a persona-building exercise profiling the ideal customer) and their motivation in the first few seconds, then spend around a minute putting them through a series of escalating conflicts preventing them from getting what they want, then resolve the situation via a one-minute sales pitch for the product in question.
+It introduces a sympathetic main character (based, I’m sure, on a persona-building exercise profiling the ideal customer) and their motivation in the first few seconds, then spends around a minute putting them through a series of escalating conflicts preventing them from getting what they want, then resolves the situation via a one-minute sales pitch for the product in question.

 It works really well.
-(And as James pointed out, the fact that both characters and worlds are quite cartoony also works well, because more people identify with characters that don’t look human than with characters who look almost human – it’s the “uncanny valley” effect).
+(And as James pointed out, the fact that the character and world are quite cartoony also works well, because more people identify with characters that don’t look human than with characters who look almost human – it’s the “uncanny valley” effect).